 You’ve Got Mail was a modern update of the 1940 comedy The Shop Around the Corner.
 In a nod to the original, Meg’s independent bookstore was named The Shop Around the Corner:

-Tom Hanks plays the owner of a new bookstore that has opened in the neighborhood called Fox Books.
-It’s one of those superstores that tends to put the independent ones out of business.
+Tom Hanks plays the owner of a new bookstore in the neighborhood called Fox Books.

 Kathleen doesn’t know that’s who he is when he brings his father’s young children into the store one day.
 And he doesn’t know that Kathleen is the one he’s been e-mailing back and forth with for weeks.

-She can’t compete with Fox Books and soon goes out of business:
+Sadly, her store can’t compete with Fox Books and goes out of business:

 It still upsets me every time she has to close her shop.
 Do you ever secretly hope movies will end differently for once?
 Like, this time, she’ll find a way to keep it open?